Where has your toothbrush been?

 - Store it in a dry area to excess bacteria

 - Microwave your toothbrush for 10 seconds (preferably weekly)

 - Replace it if you or anyone in the house has recently been sick

 In addition to attending scheduled dental appointments for you and your children’s oral health, ensure that your children are brushing their budding teeth with clean toothbrushes.
 Without your assistance, your child may not know the proper way to keep pristine oral health.
 Make it exciting by allowing them to choose the toothpaste or the color of their toothbrushes.
 Also, you can avoid the store by buying in bulk and keeping enough toothbrushes in reserve for the whole family.

 Have you learned more than you cared to about the dirtiness of those scrubby oral quills and its affects on dental hygiene?
 Great.
 Snodgrass King Dental Associates hopes to help you remember just how important it is to more frequently replace that worn toothbrush of yours.
-Nonetheless, coming in twice a year for a cleaning or for cosmetic dentistry is good excuse to also grab another toothbrush for your stash.
+Nonetheless, coming in twice a year for cleaning or for cosmetic dentistry is a good excuse to also grab another toothbrush for your stash.